Beginner’s Guide To Horse Training: Part 1

 Perhaps before we go any further, it should be pointed out that the type of riding ability we’re concerned with is not the “equitation” necessary to compete successfully in a Medal class at Madison Square Garden or a horsemanship class at the Quarter Horse Congress.
 We are concerned with functional horsemanship, and we will look at equitation not so much from the rider’s standpoint as from the standpoint of its effect on the horse’s learning process.

 Let’s look at some of the physical characteristics of effective riding.
-Many people, after learning what a good riding position looks like and then attempting, with varying degrees of success, to duplicate it on a horse, are overwhelmed by the physical effort required to really sit properly on a horse.
+Many people, after learning what a good riding position looks like and then attempting, with varying degrees of success, to duplicate it on a horse, are overwhelmed by the physical effort required to sit properly on a horse.

 Sitting On A Horse